Synchronoptic view

 A synchronoptic view is a graphic display of a number of entities as they proceed through time.
-A synchronoptic view can be used for many purposes, but is best suited to the visual display of history.
+A synchronoptic view can be used for many purposes, but is best suited as visual displays of history.
 A number of related timelines can be drawn on a single chart, showing which events and lives are contemporary and which are unconnected.

 A synchronoptic view has important educational advantages.
 Visible information is much more easily learned, than when it is presented only in pure text form.
 History is an ideal subject for a synchronoptic view.
 Multiple timelines are able to show how events interacted.
 Multiple lifelines can show which people were contemporaries.